 The rest of the face, nose and ear are just straight outlines of the sketch.

-Now it is time to outline the witches cape.
-Again, we will be improving the sketch and adding jagged edges to both the sleeves and bottom of the cape.
+Now it is time to draw the witches cape.
+Again, improving on the sketch by adding jagged edges to both the sleeves and bottom of the cape.
 Start with the sleeve, then draw the rest of the cape, where it is not hiding behind the sleeve.

 Next, outline the legs and add a little line to mark out a very simple shoe.
 Again notice we are leaving out space for the broomstick.